algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 <!-- TODO:
-- Changing the way I'm linking the definition for the glossary, removing the part use in it
+- Changing the way I'm linking the definition for the glossary, removing the part "use" in it
 - Complete the parts:
    - File architecture
    - Development environment
    - Adding a convention part with all the conventions used for the project (commits, etc...).
-Use technical of team 3 as a model-->
+Use technical of team 3 as a model
+- Define C standard libraries in the glossary-->

 ### Technical Specifications Document
 ### ALGOSUP Project 3, 2024